top of page

 —Wendy Walker, author of All Is Not Forgotten and Don’t Look For Me

-"Intriguing, atmospheric, and masterfully written, Wednesdays At One hooked me from the first scene.
-I'm still thinking about this layered and gripping thriller."
+"Intriguing, atmospheric, and masterfully written…hooked me from the first scene.
+I'm still thinking about this layered and gripping novel." ―Lisa Unger, New York Times bestselling author of Secluded Cabin Sleeps Six

-“What secrets would you protect above all else?
-That is the question at the center of Miller’s debut, Wednesdays At One.
-A taut psychological thriller about family, friendship, and the price we pay when our mistakes come back to haunt us, you will inhale it in one gulp.”
+“A taut psychological thriller about family, friendship, and the price we pay when our mistakes come back to haunt us, you will inhale it in one gulp.”

 —Julie Clark, New York Times bestselling author of The Lies I Tell and The Last Flight

 “In Wednesdays at One, Miller’s tautly crafted debut novel, Gregory’s buried crime literally begins to haunt and undo his present.
 But wasn’t Gregory’s seemingly tidy life already unraveling?
-In this riveting psychological thriller, Miller astutely explores the powerful tensions between the desire to be known and forgiven and the terror of being revealed.
+In this riveting psychological thriller, Miller astutely explores the powerful tensions between the desire to be known and forgiven and the terror of being revealed."

 —Victoria Redel, author of Before Everything